smart-pix/smart-pixels-ml/docs/README.md

 - **Labels (dataY)**: _Four_ target variables are chosen as the labls viz. local $x$, local $y$, $\alpha$ angle and $\beta$ angle, associated with the particle trajectory.

 ### Data Visualization
-For visualization of the how the input data looks like, we have o define the path towards the `dataX` and optionally to the _labels_ as
+For visualization of the how the input data looks like, we have to define the path towards the `dataX` and optionally to the _labels_ as
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt